joshuadavidnelson/archived-post-status/readme.md

 ## Frequently Asked Questions ##

+### Isn't this the same as using the Draft or Private statuses? ###
+Actually, no, they are not the same thing.

+The Draft status is a "pre-published" status that is reserved for content that is still being worked on.
+You can still make changes to content marked as Draft, and you can preview your changes.

+The Private status is a special kind of published status.
+It means the content is published, but only certain logged-in users can view it.

+The Archived post status, on the other hand, is meant to be a "post-published" status.
+Once a post has been set to Archived it can no longer be edited or viewed.

+Of course, you can always change the status back to Draft or Publish if you want to be able to edit its content again.

+### Can't I just trash old content I don't want anymore? ###
+Yes, there is nothing wong with trashing old content.
+And the behavior of the Archived status is very similar to that of trashing.

+However, WordPress automatically purges trashed posts every 7 days (by default).

+This is what makes the Archived post status handy.
+You can unpublish content without having to delete it forever.

 ### Can I exclude the Archived status from appearing on certain post types? ###
 Yes, you can do this by using the `aps_excluded_post_types` filter: